guohere/RAG_agents/train_history.md

 analysis - not fully using the 5 pages of Wiki, mostly using 1 or 2 pages.

 improvement - try to integrate the options in search query, try to use 5 pages of input, as much useful info as possible.

+* rag_full wiki (try to use 5 pages of relevant infomation) plus hybrid retriever on the wiki context get 60% correct rate on 1000 Questions.